Tetrax-10/letterboxd-bio/index.md

 ![menu.jpg](https://raw.githubusercontent.com/Tetrax-10/letterboxd-custom-images/main/screenshots/menu.jpg)

+Check out my other userscripts on [Greasy Fork](https://greasyfork.org/en/users/1221808-raghavan-rave).

 <br>

 **Note to viewers:**

--   My ratings and reviews are heavily influenced by my **mood**.
+My ratings and reviews are heavily influenced by my **mood**.
 A masterpiece might get a lower rating if I’m in a funk, while a mediocre flick could receive higher praise if it resonates with me emotionally at the right time.
--   If you notice any long gaps in my diary and wonder what I've been up to, I'm probably:

-    -   Writing a ton of code
-    -   Watching anime or reading manga, and logging it in my AniList
-    -   Or, you know... possibly dead

 <br>